-Origin: Middle English ; from Classical Latin historia ; from Classical Greek a learning by inquiry, narrative ; from histōr, knowing, learned ; from base of eidenai, to know < IE base *weid-, to see, know from source wise
+Origin: Middle English ; from Classical Latin historia ; from Classical Greek a learning by inquiry, narrative ; from histōr, knowing, learned ; from base of eidenai, to know ; from Indo-European base an unverified form weid-, to see, know from source wise

 noun pl. his·to·ries

 - a.
 A usually chronological record of events, as of the life or development of a people or institution, often including an explanation of or commentary on those events: a history of the Vikings.b.
 A formal written account of related natural phenomena: a history of volcanoes.c.
 A record of a patient's medical background.d.
 An established record or pattern of behavior: an inmate with a history of substance abuse.

 - The branch of knowledge that records and analyzes past events: “History has a long-range perspective” (Elizabeth Gurley Flynn).

 - a.
 The past events relating to a particular thing: The history of their rivalry is full of intrigue.b.
 The aggregate of past events or human affairs: basic tools used throughout history.c.
 An interesting past: a house with history.d.
 Something that belongs to the past: Their troubles are history now.e.
 Slang One that is no longer worth consideration: Why should we worry about him?
 He's history!